1100 13th Street, NW, Suite 1000Washington, DC 20005202.887.6400Toll-free: 800.544.0155

 | Updated December 2016

 There’s no question that exchange-traded funds are becoming a big part of the investor’s toolkit.
-Assets in ETFs and similar exchange-traded products are now approaching $2 trillion, nearly 10 times what they were a decade ago, according to the Investment Company Institute, the fund industry’s trade group.
+Assets in ETFs and similar exchange-traded products now exceed $2.3 trillion, nearly 10 times what they were a decade ago, according to the Investment Company Institute, the fund industry’s trade group.

 But as commonplace as ETFs are now, they can still be confusing.
 Their structure is a hybrid of investing ideas: Like index mutual funds, most ETFs own a basket of stocks, bonds or other assets that mimic a benchmark, such as Standard & Poor’s 500-stock index.
 But like stocks, ETF shares trade throughout the day on an exchange.
 And as the industry has grown, so has the variety of exchange-traded products available.
 Some ETFs try to enhance return by using leverage or by betting against the direction of the market.
 So-called exchange-traded notes don’t invest in stocks or bonds at all; rather, they are bank-issued debt.
 Other exchange-traded products are actually trusts, which often buy physical commodities, such as gold or silver.

 Knowing some of the basics of how exchange-traded products work will go a long way toward helping you select the right ones for your portfolio.

 All data as of December 15, 2016, unless otherwise noted.